MindFlowOy/mm-ui/Readme.md

                 fg and then ctrl+C

     or
-        Use livereload to watch build/-directory
+        Use livereload to watch '/build'-directory
+        and
+        >open index.html

     Build for production: